-Understand and explain how certain statutes regulate insurance law.
-Describe and explain the remedies that may flow if these duties are breached.
+Hadaman da and analaha hama duties are breached.
+With the state of t Understand and explain how certain statutes regulate insurance law.
 Discuss the important or unique features of the Short-Term and Long-Term Insurance Acts.
 Discuss the legal requirements that attach to contracts concluded in terms of this legislation. - Write short essays, supported by authority, explaining the legal features of insurance contracts concluded in terms of this legislation.
 Understand and explain the scope and application of the Road Accident Fund Act.
 Describe the purpose of this legislation.
 Discuss the important features of this legislation.
 Explain how and in what circumstances a claim can be brought against the Road Accident Fund.
-Explain the impact of the Consumer Protection Act on road accident claims.
-Write short essays, supported by authority, explaining the legal features of this legislation.
-Write short essays, supported by authority, explaining how, and in what circumstances, a claim may be brought against the Fund.
+Explain the impact of the Consumer Protection Act on road accident claims. - Write short essays, supported by authority, explaining the legal features of this legislation Write short essays, supported by authority, explaining how, and in what circumstances, a claim may be brought against the Fund.
 Apply the knowledge acquired during the course to solve practical problems with regard to insurance contracts and claims from the Road Accident Fund.
 Identify the relevant legal problem or issue.
 State the relevant law, and discuss the relevant legal precedents with regard to that issue.
 Apply the law to the facts in order to come to a reasoned conclusion about the problem, and the legal remedies that might flow from the finding. - Write judgments or opinions in which a practical problem is analysed and solved on the basis of the relevant law and precedents.

-Assessment Strategy
+Assessment